ecomhouse/productvariants/README.md

 # Magento 2 Product Variants **by ecomhouse**

+## Compatibility
+Product Variants is successfully tested on the following Magento versions:

+- Magento Open Source 2.4.1 - 2.4.3 (PHP 7.4)

 ## Description

 **ecomhouse_productsvariants module is created to allow switching between product pages of simple products, by binding them together without using configurable product**